salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2019-08-02-get-started-setupapps.md

     > Production app: Select the **Production** APNs Environment radio button.

-    > Validate the correct Auth Key File is uploaded.
-The file should be a text file with a .p8 file extension. **This is not the signing certificate used to provision your application for AdHoc or App Store deployment.**
+    > Validate the correct Auth Key File is uploaded. **This should be a text file with a .p8 file extension.
+Not the signing certificate used to provision your application for AdHoc or App Store deployment.**

-1. Enter in the 10-character **Key ID** field the Key (this is usually the name of the .p8 text file after it is created) or can be viewed in your [Apple Developer Account](https://developer.apple.com/account/resources/certificates/list).
+1. Enter in the 10-character **Key ID**, this is usually the name of the .p8 text file after it is created or it can be viewed in your [Apple Developer Account](https://developer.apple.com/account/resources/certificates/list).
 1. Enter in the 10-character **Team ID** associated with this Key.
 The team ID can be found in the [Membership tab](https://developer.apple.com/account/#/membership/) in your Apple Developer Account.
 1. Enter in the Bundle Identifier of the app you are building.
 1. Make any applicable changes to the optional settings.